 - Near completion, an air pressure test is carried out and as-built confirmations are provided to the SAP assessor, including declarations of the ACDs used during the build

-- Assessor produces the as-built SAP calculations and lodges an Energy Performance Certificate against the new home’s postal address
+- Assessor produces the as-built SAP calculations and lodges an EPC against the new home’s postal address

-- As-built SAP calculations and EPC submitted to building control body
+- As-built SAP calculations and EPC are submitted to the building control body.

 SAP Calculations: Where to Start?

 For new builds, SAP calculations are made at the design stage to arrive at a Predicted Energy Assessment (PEA).
-This provides a rating of energy performance based on the design of the house and shows the building inspector that the home will meet the requirements under Part L of the Building Regulations.
+This provides a rating of energy performance based on the design of the house and shows the building inspector that the home will meet the requirements under Building Regulations Part L.

-The calculation process has to take place early in the design stage, so that the design is specified correctly for the thermal insulation levels and heating and hot water products.
+The calculation process has to take place early in the design stage so that the design is specified correctly for the thermal insulation levels, as well as heating and hot water products.

 Testing for Air Leakage

-Of course the air leakage rate can only be speculated at this point.
+The air leakage rate can only be speculated at the early stages.
 Nevertheless, an assumed value has to be entered at the design stage.
 Part L1A of the Building Regulations set minimum requirements for testing at a back-stop value of 10m3/hr/m2 but often the rate needed to hit the TER is much lower.

 All new dwellings need to be tested on completion, with two exceptions: